neato0079/exam-analytics/README.md

 ## Progress . . .
 - Allow user to upload and store `.csv` to app
+- Uploaded `.csv` is parsed and formatted to a `pd.Dataframe` and then stored to the server disk as a `.pickle`
+- Analysis is performed on a user selected dataset by reading the appropriate `.pickle` as a `pd.Dataframe`
 - Various filters are now functional for graph generation

 ## Breakdown